viktorbesin/newground/docs/sphinx/source/going_into_more_depth.rst

 Aggregate-Strategy
 ^^^^^^^^^^^^^^^^^^^

-Specifies the used aggregate-rewriting strategy, s.t.
-Hybrid-Grounding can be used in conjunction with aggregates.
+Specifies the used aggregate-rewriting strategy, s.t. newground can be used in conjunction with aggregates.
 The possible modes are:

-1. (Default) *RA*: Performs a light rewriting, meaning that the aggregates are not fully rewritten, therefore, aggregates are still present in the output program, although their elements are replaced, s.t. their elements can be grounded by Hybrid-Grounding.
+1. (Default) *RA*: Performs a light rewriting, meaning that the aggregates are not fully rewritten, therefore, aggregates are still present in the output program, although their elements are replaced, s.t. their elements can be grounded by newground.
 2. *RS*: The standard rewriting method that fully rewrites the aggregates.
 It facilitates results, which enable one to efficiently rewrite certain classes of aggregates.
 3. *RS-PLUS*: In certain contexts, this method outperforms the *RS* method.
 4. *RS-STAR*: A method primarily used to understand the *RS-PLUS* method, and is a hybrid between *RS* and *RS-PLUS*.